Integrated Design and Governance of Agentic AI Systems through Adaptive Information Modulation: Experiment Results and Analysis

-After finalizing the structure of our prompts, we aimed to explore how different types of information influence LLM's behavior and to assess whether these influences are both reasonable and consistent.
-We designed three distinct types of information: \textbf{1) Last action history (LA)}, which encompasses the immediate past interactions between an agent and their co-player, detailing the actions from their last game. \textbf{2) Cooperation ratio of agent and opponent (AR)}, reflecting the overall cooperation rate of each agent with every other agent across all previous interactions. \textbf{3) Cooperation ratio of both agent and agent's neighbors (NR)}, which includes the agent’s own cooperation ratio from all previous interactions and the cooperation ratio of their neighboring agents in history.
-So when building the prompts of different information types, we will add information accordingly to the red part in Figure \ref{fig:prompt_example}.
-The placeholder in the prompts like "\{your\_action\}" or "\{neighbor\_ratio\}" will be fed with real corresponding values in the simulation (See the SI document, section B, for more details).
+After establishing the baseline section of the prompt, we aimed to explore how different types of information influence the LLMs' behavior and to assess whether these influences are both reasonable and consistent.
+We focused on the three distinct types of information described in Section 3.4: \textbf{1) Last action history (LA)}, \textbf{2) Cooperation ratio of agent and coplayer (AR)}, and \textbf{3) Cooperation ratio of both agent and agent's neighbors (NR)}.
+These different types of information will be disclosed to the agents depending on the RL manager's decision, occupying the portion in red in the text of Figure \ref{fig:prompt_example}.
+The placeholder in the prompts like \enquote{\{your\_action\}} or \enquote{\{neighbor\_ratio\}} will be replaced with the real corresponding values in the simulation.

-Our experiments showed that using numeric values for the cooperation ratios of agents and their neighbors led to unreliable results, as LLM agents were overly sensitive to thresholds like a 70\% cooperation rate, which completely dictated their cooperative behavior.
-To overcome this, we transitioned to qualitative categories for cooperation: We used \textit{Rarely} (when cooperation is below 33\%), \textit{Sometimes} (33\% to 66\%), and \textit{Often} (above 66\%), although this can be extended to higher levels of granularity.
-We conducted several micro-level validations across different scenarios.
-Here, we present two key results, more comprehensive results were also been conducted in different scenarios (See the SI document, section D).

-Table \ref{micro-val-last-action} shows the ratio of LLM agents choosing C when observing different action pairs in the latest interaction with their co-players.
-The results consistently demonstrate a pattern of reciprocity: LLM agents reciprocate cooperation (100\%) when both they and their opponents cooperate.
-Conversely, if an LLM agent cooperates and the opponent defects, or vice versa, the LLM agent responds with defection (100\%).
-However, in cases where both the LLM agent and the opponent defect, the response is more variable, with cooperation occurring about half the time (49\%).
-These findings indicate that while LLM agents strongly reciprocate cooperation, their response to mutual defection is less predictable, reflecting a more nuanced behavioral strategy.
-While 100\% cooperation is unrealistic, the overall variation across different scenarios is reasonable and provides sufficient scope to test the impact of the PPA agent.

-Table \ref{micro-val-network-ratio} presents the ratio of LLM agents choosing C when observing different action pairs in the latest interaction with their coplayers but also the cooperation rate of themselves and their neighborhood in the history.
-Initially, we observe that LLM agent's behavior is shaped by both the history of interactions and neighborhood information at the system level.
-For example, as shown in Table \ref{micro-val-last-action}, LLM agents consistently choose C (cooperate) when the last action pairs observed are [C, C].
-Conversely, if both the agents and their neighborhood "rarely" cooperate and this information is disclosed, they will switch to choosing D (defect) with 100\% certainty.
-This change demonstrates that LLM agents adjust the weighting of their attention on the information observed, leading to corresponding shifts in their behaviors.